 Assessment And Placement Test

 Assessment/Placement Test is about finding your starting point in college.
-If you plan to earn a degree or certificate, transfer to a four-year institution, or take a Math or English course, you may need to assess your skill level before you register for classes.
+If you plan to earn a degree or certificate, transfer to a four-year institution, or take a Math, English, or English for Speakers of Other Language (ESOL) course, you may need to assess your skill level before you register for classes.

-Skyline College offers students multiple measures assessment as described below to determine your appropriate English/ESOL and Math course recommendations.
-Depending upon your student type will determine your next step for assessment.
+Skyline College offers students multiple measures assessment to determine your appropriate English/ESOL and math course recommendations.
+To get started, just follow the steps described at https://www.skylinecollege.edu/placement.

 Automated Placement at Skyline College